The Return of Sherlock Holmes (1929 film)

 The Return of Sherlock Holmes is a 1929 American Pre-Code mystery film directed by Basil Dean and written by Arthur Conan Doyle, Basil Dean and Garrett Fort.
 The film shares its title with the third volume of the Sherlock Holmes stories, The Return of Sherlock Holmes by Arthur Conan Doyle.
 The film stars Clive Brook, H. Reeves-Smith, Betty Lawford, Charles Hay and Phillips Holmes.
 The film was released October 29, 1929, by Paramount Pictures.
 A copy is held at the Library of Congress.
 It was the first sound film to feature Sherlock Holmes.
 In 2025, the film entered the public domain in the United States.

+Plot

+Sherlock Holmes dons several disguises to find information, after a retired captain, repenting of having worked with arch criminal Moriarty, is killed.